SAR85/readhid/README.md

-There are other packages that read ABIF format files, however none of them will correctly extract the `DATA` and `Peak` fields from the newer file format, such as the .hid files produced by the 3500 Genetic Analyzer.
+There are other packages that read ABIF format files, however none of them will correctly extract the `DATA` and `Peak` fields from the newer ABIF file format, such as the .hid files produced by the 3500 Genetic Analyzer.

+readhid offers a relatively low-level interpretation of the file data.
+The package is not designed to interpret the sequencing or fragment analysis data and does no baselining, peak detection, or sizing or the raw fluorescence data.
+However, it does allow reading of the fluorescence data and other metadata associated with an instrument run.

 ## Installation